One Million Hand-Made, Original Mixed-Media Works on Paper

 A Creative Exercise Gone Awry

-The origin of this project began in about 1988 or so as a simple creative exercise in visual art and was inspired in significant part by the Fluxus artists.
+The origin of this project began about 20 years ago as a simple creative exercise in visual art and was inspired in significant part by the Fluxus artists.
 The idea was to make a lot of art and to make it every single day if you could.
 Blank paper boards were laid out and a few artists/friends would hang out and talk and add to the pieces until they looked finished.

 [The process that was developed for this is detailed HERE and you are encouraged to give it a try for yourself.]